Hepatitis delta virus ribozyme

-The hepatitis delta virus (HDV) ribozyme is a non-coding RNA found in the hepatitis delta virus that is necessary for viral replication and is the only known human virus that utilizes ribozyme activity to infect its host.
+The hepatitis delta virus (HDV) ribozyme is a non-coding RNA found in the hepatitis delta virus that is necessary for viral replication.
+Hepatitis delta virus is the only known human virus that utilizes ribozyme activity to infect its host.
 The ribozyme acts to process the RNA transcripts to unit lengths in a self-cleavage reaction during replication of the hepatitis delta virus, which is thought to propagate by a double rolling circle mechanism.
 The ribozyme is active in vivo in the absence of any protein factors and was the fastest known naturally occurring self-cleaving RNA at the time of its discovery.

 The crystal structure of this ribozyme has been solved using X-ray crystallography and shows five helical segments connected by a double pseudoknot.

 In addition to the sense (genomic version), all HDV viruses also have an antigenomic version of the HDV ribozyme.
 This version is not the exact complementary sequence but adopts the same structure as the sense (genomic) strand.
 The only "significant" differences between the two are a small bulge in P4 stem and a shorter J4/2 junction.
 Both the genomic and antigenomic ribozymes are necessary for replication.

 HDV-like ribozymes

 The HDV ribozyme is structurally and biochemically related to many other self-cleaving ribozymes.
 These other ribozymes are often referred to as examples of HDV ribozymes, because of these similarities, even though they are not found in hepatitis delta viruses.
 They can also be referred to as "HDV-like" to indicate this fact.

-HDV-like ribozymes include the mammalian CPEB3 ribozyme, retrotransposons members (e.g. in the R2 RNA element in insects and in the L1Tc and probably other retrotransposons in trypanosomatids) and sequences from bacteria.
+HDV-like ribozymes include the mammalian CPEB3 ribozyme, theta ribozymes in bacteriophages, retrotransposons members (e.g. in the R2 RNA element in insects and in the L1Tc and probably other retrotransposons in trypanosomatids) and sequences from bacteria.
 The grouping is probably a result of convergent evolution: Deltavirus found outside of humans also possess a DV ribozyme, and no horizontal gene transfer scenarios proposed can yet explain this.